sebastianspicker/phyphox-arduino-classroom-kit/.github/ISSUE_TEMPLATE/bug_report.md

 ## Usage
 - Merged scattered the main flow guidance into the docs.

+- Earlier scratch notes were compressed into the current guidance.

 ## Architecture
 - Simplified the next maintenance pass through the main flow.